TEPSA Presents: Leading Through Difficult Times

 Executive Leadership

-Executive Leadership, Instructional Leadership, School Culture
+Executive Leadership, School Culture

 Legal

-Executive Leadership, Human Capital
+Executive Leadership, Instructional Leadership

 The Texas Elementary Principals and Supervisors Association (TEPSA), whose hallmark is educational leaders learning with and from each other, has served Texas PK-8 school leaders since 1917.
 Member owned and member governed, TEPSA has more than 6000 members who direct the activities of 3 million PK-8 school children.
 TEPSA is an affiliate of the National Association of Elementary School Principals.